-The First Nations Energy and Mining Council operates under the authority of First Nations to support and facilitate their efforts to manage and develop energy and mineral resources in ways that protect and sustain the environment forever while enhancing the social, cultural, economic and political well-being of First Nations in British Columbia.
+The First Nations Energy and Mining Council operates under the authority of B.C.
+First Nations to support and facilitate their efforts to manage and develop energy and mineral resources in ways that protect and sustain the environment eternally while enhancing the social, cultural, economic and political well-being of the communities at stake.

-- Enhance the economic self-sufficiency and social well-being of First Nations by expanding opportunities for increased participation in the energy and mineral resource sectors.
+Enhance the economic self-sufficiency and social well-being of First Nations by expanding opportunities for increased participation in the energy and mineral resource sectors.

-- Increase First Nations participation in all aspects of the energy and mineral sectors.
+Increase First Nations participation in all aspects of the energy and mineral sectors.

-- Increase the sense of urgency and range of approaches associated with mitigating the impacts of climate change.
+Increase the sense of urgency and range of approaches associated with mitigating the impacts of climate change.

 In 2008, First Nations gathered in Prince George to assess available information and strategize about processes, actions and priorities related to mining activity in British Columbia.
 The BC First Nations Mineral Exploration and Mining Action Plan captures this discussion and is an important basis for ongoing collaboration and engagement with key mining sector partners, including the Crown.